NicolasDouillet/mesh_processing_toolbox/description_read_me.txt

 %% HELP

 A basic help is included in the header of each source file.
-It especially includes input and output arguments precise descriptions (role, class, size, etc).
+It especially includes the function role and its input and output arguments precise descriptions (role, class, size, etc).
 Just like for any Matlab (R) function, typewrite "help my_mesh_processing_file" in Matlab console to access it.